‘A serious-minded kid:’ Pete Buttigieg aimed high early

 Several people close to Buttigieg say they never knew he was gay until he came out in his 30s, after he returned from his military tour in Afghanistan.
 He said at a CNN town hall in October that he was well into his 20s before he acknowledged it to himself.

-Even his mother says she had no suspicions before he came out to her and his father in 2015, not long before he made it public in an op-ed in the local newspaper.

-“I wonder if I was blind,” his mother told the AP.
-“He was a private person about personal matters, so I did not inquire or ask.
-Offered all kinds of opportunities.
-But no.”

-At home, friends who grew up with Buttigieg remember his parents as warm and supportive of whatever Peter wanted to pursue, his house inhabited by an affectionate rescue dog named Olivia, the walls lined with books, art and his mother’s photography, a piano filling the front room.
+At home, friends remember his parents as warm and supportive of whatever Peter wanted to pursue, his house inhabited by an affectionate rescue dog named Olivia, the walls lined with books, art and his mother’s photography, a piano filling the front room.

-He and his mom would joke together.
-He and his dad would obsess — and commiserate — over Notre Dame football.
-Politics and current events were “in the air” at his house, he says.
-His father would come home from work, pour himself a drink and open The New York Times.
-They’d watch the evening news together.
-Friends and colleagues from the university would come to dinner, and young Peter would join in the conversation.

-“I felt like, we spoke as adults from a relatively early age,” he says of his parents.
-“I was a kind of serious-minded kid, and they took me seriously.”
+“I was a kind of serious-minded kid, and they took me seriously,” Buttigieg said.

-Still, his family wasn’t politically connected, and he never met any elected officials when he was a kid.

-“It took me a while to just feel like it was something I could be part of,” he told the AP.
-“But it always seemed like something that was the thing that mattered most: what was going on in the world, war and peace and elections, and all of that stuff.”

 Those who have known Buttigieg from childhood say they recognize the same things during this presidential run that have driven him all his life.